Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Simultaneous-Move Central Planning

-\end{restatable} The critical problem with the current approach is more the requirement for simultaneous decision-making and less the double exponential growth of joint policies with time and agents.
+\end{restatable} The main issue with the dominant paradigm is the necessity for simultaneous decision-making rather than the double exponential growth of joint policies over time and the number of agents.
 If simultaneous planning is conducted, then backups are performed collectively for all agents, all at once.
 In the much larger problems that are our long-term objective, the double exponential growth of joint policies would render even a single simultaneous-move backup, \cf \citeauthor{bellman}'s optimality equations (\ref{eq:bellman}), prohibitively expensive.
 Instead, Lemma \ref{lem:sequence:approach} suggests that planning can take place in an offline sequential central manner while preserving optimality, even though agents (online) execute actions in a decentralized and simultaneous fashion.
-Doing so will disentangle decision variables.
+Doing so will disentangle the decision variables.
 Even more importantly, it will make it possible to implement efficient basic operations, \eg occupancy-state estimation, value generalization, and backup, of exact single-agent algorithms.
 The following section introduces the sequential-move central planner approach to optimally solving Dec-POMDPs, assuming for the sake of clarity that the permutation over agents $\sigma$ is fixed throughout the planning process.
-We shall demonstrate the sequential-move centralized training for decentralized execution paradigm opens the doors for more scalable single-agent algorithms to apply to multi-agent systems
+We shall demonstrate the sequential-move centralized training for decentralized execution paradigm opens the doors for more scalable single-agent algorithms to apply to multi-agent problems.